 Where bullying incidents are reported to us that have occurred outside our school premises involving our pupils, we will act upon it, using the same structures as those within school.
+The headteacher will consider whether school needs to notify the police.
 We will signpost the police for parents who may need to report a crime or incidents that have involved older children or adults.